 The Surveyor’s House* lies in the heart of Tetbury, overlooking the historic Market House.
 This home-from-home self-catering option sleeps four to six people in the most spectacularly finished style, full of antiques with stories of their own.
 A historic townhouse, it boasts a woodburner for winter weekends and courtyard garden for alfresco dining.

 The Hare and Hounds Hotel* is the perfect choice for those seeking quintessential Cotswold accommodation.
 It’s located next to Westonbirt Arboretum, just a couple of miles from Tetbury town centre.
-This traditional country inn has 43 stylish en-suite rooms to suit various budget levels and has a 2 AA Rosette restaurant and cosy brasserie bar.
+This traditional country inn has 43 stylish en-suite rooms – including several dog-friendly rooms – to suit various budgets and has a two AA Rosette restaurant and cosy brasserie bar.

 How to get to Tetbury